Ovarian cancer

 • other treatments you’ve already had and if they’ve worked

-• whether you have a particular gene change (fault) that may respond to targeted therapy drugs.
+• whether you have a particular gene change that may respond to targeted therapy drugs.

 Types of targeted therapy drugs

-Olaparib is taken as a tablet twice a day for as long as the drug appears to be helping control the cancer.
+Olaparib is taken as a tablet twice a day and niraparib is taken as a tablet once a day for as long as they appear to be helping control the cancer.

 Bevacizumab